 By remaining within this web of relationships with Christ and with one another, we experience salvation.
 Salvation occurs where there is the preaching of the gospel, baptism, Eucharist, fellowship, prayer, and mutual support in the community of faith.
-Living in this world of disconnects we need the connecting support of this community in Christ.
+It is not just an individual experience.
+Living in this present world of disconnects we need the connecting support of this community in Christ.
 We can’t go it alone.
 We need to be part of the body of Christ and connect with other members of the body.

 Touch is important in the rites of Christian initiation.
-The water bath, anointing with oil, laying on of hands, greeting of peace, and Holy Communion are all performed on and with the body because through these rituals individual bodies are connected with the social body of the church.
+The water bath, anointing with oil, laying on of hands, enacted greeting of peace, and sharing Holy Communion are all performed on and with the body because through these rituals individual bodies are connected with the social body of the church.
 We need touch to open up the layer of the interpersonal body within us.
 We connect with others in society by touching each other’s bodies, even if it’s only a handshake or a team huddle.

 Biologically, humans belong to the primates who reach out to touch one another to establish social bonds through cuddling, grooming, and other gestures.
 Some of the touching may lead to sex, although most touching among primates is not a prelude to sex but just a way of connecting socially.
 For humans, too, touching is a way of connecting to people socially.
 Touching is the most basic sensation infants need to bond with their parents and to connect with the world beyond themselves.
-For parent and child this experience of touch is the interpersonal body.
+For parent and child this experience of touch is an example of the interpersonal body.